Azure/azure-event-hubs-for-kafka/tutorials/oauth/mirror-maker/README.md

 #### Producer Configuration

 Now update the producer config file `mirror-eventhub.config`, which tells MirrorMaker to send the duplicated (or "mirrored") data to the Event Hubs service.
-Specifically change `bootstrap.servers`, `sasl.mechanism`, `sasl.jaas.config`, and `sasl.login.callback.handler.class` to point to your Event Hubs Kafka endpoint.
-The Event Hubs service requires secure (SASL) communication, which is achieved by setting the last three properties in the configuration below.
+Specifically change `bootstrap.servers` to point to your Event Hubs Kafka endpoint.

 ##### mirror-eventhub.config